Table of Contents

 Executive Summary

-If you’ve tried GitHub Copilot or Cursor recently, you know the feeling: code almost writes itself.
-You’re not alone, you’re part of a massive shift in how applications are built.
+If you have tried GitHub Copilot or Cursor recently, you know the feeling: code almost writes itself.
+You are not alone.
+You are part of a massive shift in how applications are built.
 Nearly 76% of developers are already using or plan to use AI tools for their development workflows.
-Teams have seen productivity gains with increased velocity, cleaner boilerplate codes and even refactoring legacy code is faster which otherwise would take hours to untangle manually.
+Teams have seen productivity gains with increased velocity, cleaner boilerplate, and faster refactoring of legacy code that would otherwise take hours to untangle manually.
+The catch is that testing AI-generated code requires a different approach than testing human-written code.

-But here’s the catch - AI code fails differently than human written code.
-AI generated code looks right, passes your existing tests, might work perfectly for weeks until an edge case appears or a logic change that breaks everything.
-And by the time you discover the issue, root cause analysis a nightmare.
+Here is the catch: AI code fails differently than human-written code.
+AI-generated code looks right, passes your existing tests, and might work perfectly for weeks until an edge case appears or a logic change breaks everything.
+By the time you discover the issue, root cause analysis is a nightmare.

-AI makes us move faster, but it doesn't make us move safer.
-And if your testing strategy hasn't evolved to match your new AI-accelerated development pace, you're moving faster toward the cliff edge.
+AI makes us move faster, but it does not make us move safer.
+If your testing strategy has not evolved to match your new AI-accelerated development pace, you are moving faster toward the cliff edge.

-Code written by humans have better context.
-It may come from team conventions, institutional knowledge, better domain understanding or simply from Slack threads or PR comments.
-AI on the other hand operates differently.
-It generates code that statistically looks correct which is based on its training data.
+Code written by humans has better context.
+It may come from team conventions, institutional knowledge, better domain understanding, or simply from Slack threads and PR comments.
+AI operates differently.
+It generates code that statistically looks correct based on its training data.

 This disconnect creates three categories of risk that traditional code reviews and testing strategies often miss.

-Business logic isn't always explicitly called out in code.
+Business logic is not always explicitly called out in code.
 It lives in comments, documentation, team discussions, regulatory requirements, or years of operational decisions.
-AI refactors or generates code for readability and performance - not for the invisible business rules that make your system actually work in production.
-Thus the code it generates is syntactically correct, but violates your business rules.
+AI refactors or generates code for readability and performance, not for the invisible business rules that make your system actually work in production.
+The code it generates is syntactically correct, but it violates your business rules.

 Imagine refactoring a discount system.
 AI gives you a neat, readable function: